 This is the official training document for MSPDP judging.

 There are supplementary resources in the Speak Up! textbook.
-The updated Public Debate Program website (forthcoming Fall 2017) will include additional judging materials.
-Leagues may supplement judge training but may not alter the core elements of training and student evaluation, which are designed to maximize student learning, based on age-appropriate educational standards and professional communication best practices.
+The updated Public Debate Program website (forthcoming Spring 2019) will include additional judging materials.
+Leagues may supplement judge training but may not alter the core elements of training and student evaluation without the permission o the PDP, which are designed to maximize student learning, based on age-appropriate educational standards and professional communication best practices.

 For individual student performances, the MSPDP/HSPDP use a unified rubric (assessment device for middle school and high school students).
 This is the PDP debate evaluation rubric.